roberddd/PF2B/docs/preferences/plant_library.md

 - Adding example biomes to the biome collection.
 - A shortcut to the internal biome folder.
-- Links to [specific documentation](../support/create_your_own_biome.md) for building your own biomes to distribute with PF2B.
+- Links to [specific documentation](../support/create_your_own_biome.md) for creating your own biomes to distribute with PF2B.

 ![Biome Contributor Tools](../images/preferences_plant-library_biome_biome-contributor-tools.webp){ .img-box }